mtc-20/AutoLogger/README.md

 - [Raspberry Pi 7" Touchscreen][screen] with enclosure

 # Data Logging
-Text files are created daily to store check-in and check out of users with timestamps.
+- Text files are created daily to store check-in and check out of users with timestamps.
 The logging directory maintains a hierarchy based on year and month.
+- The logbook folder must be created manually

-System currently requires keyboard to accept input/awake from sleep.
+- System requires a virtual keyboard installed for new username input

 # GUI
 - A simple standby menu created using pygame and pygameMenu.
 ```
 pip install pygame-menu
 ```
-- Responds to both  mouse and keyboard
+- Responds to both  mouse,keyboard and touch screen

 ### TODO
 - [x] Automate new user creation process